Best Mutual Funds to Invest in India for Long-Term Growth

 2. Mid-Cap Funds

-The Motilal Oswal Midcap Fund is ideal for investors seeking a balance between growth and stability.
+The Motilal Oswal Midcap Fund is perfect for investors aiming to balance growth and stability.
 It targets mid-sized companies with proven business models and significant growth potential.

 3. Small-Cap Funds